 The Electric Program is coordinated through the Department of Biological and Agricultural Engineering and sponsored by: Duke Energy, Dominion Energy, and NC Assoc. of Electric Cooperatives.

-The 4-H Electric Program is an informal hands-on youth program conducted by the North Carolina Cooperative Extension Service and its professional 4-H agents and volunteer adult leaders located in all 100 counties and the Cherokee Reservation.
-Youth learn about the fundamentals of electricity, renewable energy technologies, and energy conservation.
-Activities include learning how to solder, learning the difference between series and parallel circuits, and assembling can lamps.
-Youth learn many life skills while participating in this program, but also generate more enthusiasm for science and technology.
+The 4-H Electric Program is an informal hands-on youth program conducted by the North Carolina Cooperative Extension Service and its professional 4-H agents and volunteer adult leaders located in all 100 counties and the Eastern Band of Cherokee Indians.
+Youth learn about the fundamentals of electricity and magnetism, renewable energy technologies, and energy conservation.
+Youth learn many life skills while participating in this program, but also generate more enthusiasm for science, technology, engineering and math (STEM).

 - Electric Program Overview

 - Electric Congress Delegate Criteria and Program Awards

 - Duke Energy Lineman

 - Women Fulfilling Careers in the Energy Industry

 - Technology Applications in the Energy Industry